The executive board is our strategic and executive decision-making body. It provides the executive link between our national and area offices.

 - make major recommendations to Council within delegated powers, and to approve further delegations as appropriate

-Executive board is chaired by the Chief Executive, Alan Davey, and comprises the chief operating officer, the executive directors for arts, resources and communications and the area executive directors for each of the Arts Council's four areas.
+Executive board is chaired by the Chief Executive, Alan Davey, and now comprises the Deputy Chief Executive, the executive directors for arts and culture, national strategy and our five areas, with directors for advocacy and communications and finance.

 Executive board expenses